 - Add eggs one at time, beating slowly just until incorporated.
 Scrape the sides of the bowl and beat until smooth.

 - Divide the cheesecake batter into 3 equally sized potions.
-Mix blue food coloring into one until you have reached your desired color (note: many food colorings darken with time).
+Stir in blue food coloring into one until you have reached your desired color (note: many food colorings darken with time and baking).
 Repeat for the red and leave the 3rd bowl white.

 - Wrap the springform pan in tinfoil to place into a water bath later.